RisingStack/post-stripe/post.md

 }
 ```

-Now the input fields comes in.
-Also we should disable the submit button when these fields are empty (except the coupon field).
-Nothing unusual.
+Now we are ready to create the input fields.
+We should of course disable the submit button when the input fiealds are empty.
+Just the usual deal.

 ```javascript
 // Shop.js